Organization of the Month: Bike Delco

 May is National Bike Month, which seems the perfect time to showcase Bike Delco as the Clearinghouse’s Organization of the Month.

-Bike Delco is both a bicycle hobbyists’ group and an advocate for safe roadways and trails for all bike riders and walkers.
+Bike Delco promotes biking as a form of active transportation and is an advocate for safe roadways and trails for all bike riders and walkers.
 That necessarily makes it an environmental group as well for its passionate advocacy of walking and biking trails and routes throughout Delaware County.

-At the beginning of the month, Bike Delco, an affiliate of the Bicycle Coalition of Greater Philadelphia, Philly Bike Action and Families for Safe Streets hosted a memorial bike ride originating in Swarthmore and West Philadelphia to remember Eduard “Teddy” Einstein, 38, who was killed by an 18-year-old driver as he was biking home in West Philadelphia after getting a haircut in Swarthmore.
+On march 28, Bike Delco, an affiliate of the Bicycle Coalition of Greater Philadelphia, Philly Bike Action and Families for Safe Streets participated in a memorial bike ride originating in Swarthmore and West Philadelphia to remember Eduard “Teddy” Einstein, 38, who was killed by an 18-year-old driver as he was biking home in West Philadelphia after getting a haircut in Swarthmore.

-The groups are advocating for improvements sch as physical barriers, changing driver behavior toward cyclists, and stronger deterrents to prevent future accidents.
-Bike Delco has obtained the commitment of 19 of the county’s 49 municipalities to participate in the “Vision Zero” campaign – zero bike and pedestrian accidents – to identify improvements in local roadways to reduce accidents.
+The groups are advocating for improvements such as physical barriers, changing driver behavior toward cyclists, and stronger deterrents to prevent future accidents.
+Bike Delco promotes the “Vision Zero” campaign of the Delaware County Planning department and its transportation planner, Kathy Spahr.
+By representing Vizion Zero at public meetings and town halls, Bike Delco has helped obtain the commitment of 19 of the county’s 49 municipalities to participate in the goal to reduce bike and pedestrian accidents to zero by improving roadway conditions and signage.

-On May 30, Bike Delco is hosting a “Bike the Pike” ride to celebrate the opening of a 7.2-mile cycling route that parallels Chester Pike, part of the Chester Pike Corridor Improvement Project.
-The route will be laid out mostly on “low-stress” parallel streets along the pike and on short stretches of the pike itself.
+On May 30, Bike Delco is helping to organize a “Bike the Pike” ride to celebrate the opening of a 7.2-mile cycling route that parallels Chester Pike, part of the Chester Pike Corridor Improvement Project.
+The route will be laid out mostly on “low-stress” parallel streets with little motorized traffic along the pike and on short stretches of the pike itself.

-And every Wednesday this summer, Bike Delco volunteers will offer bike valet service for those cycling over to State Street in Media to “Dine under the Stars,” to encourage local residents to bike to their favorite restaurant rather than drive and search for scarce parking for the popular weekly event.
+And every Wednesday this summer, Bike Delco volunteers will help Transition Town Greater Media staff a bike valet service for those cycling over to State Street in Media to “Dine under the will Stars,” to encourage local residents to bike to their favorite restaurant rather than drive and search for scarce parking for the popular weekly event.

 Bike Delco Chair James Bergman explained that the organization is part of the Bicycle Coalition of Greater Philadelphia.
 There are now chapters in every one of the ring counties and four of the New Jersey counties bordering Philadelphia.